DanDePaoli/DanDePaoli/README.md

 <img src="https://ddpgithubprojects.s3-us-west-2.amazonaws.com/GitHero.jpg" alt="Daniel DePoali Readme Banner">

 I’m a passionate engineer and devout lifelong learner.
 I believe in challenge as the path to personal growth and business as a platform for change.
 I deeply enjoy the analytical and creative challenge of building clean, scalable systems.
-Right now I work mostly with Javascript (Node, React, etc) and Python.

-You can check out a couple of my recent projects in deployment on my portfolio site: dpao.dev

-I currently work for the IBM Technology Garage as a cloud engineer.
-I love to connect with you: https://www.linkedin.com/in/danieldepaoli/
+Most of my projects at this point are on my employer's private repos.
+My current focus is AI and hybrid cloud.
+Applications of LLMs such as RAG for global manufacturers and life sciences companies.

+Connect with me at: https://www.linkedin.com/in/danieldepaoli/

 <!--
 **DanDePaoli/DanDePaoli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.